 No. What Who When Recommended Priority A Review and if appropriate, update the City's street design standards so that they support public transit, bicycles and walking on all streets.
-The updated standards should be consistent with and tailored to street or trail function and adjacent land use type.
-Update Street Design Standards based on recommendation from bicycle and pedestrian plans.
-Identify priority thoroughfares for developing new green streets in the City to implement a natural systems CC, CM, PC, PWE, CED Near-term (2021-2025) High (some programs are already underway; others have not been started) EC4(G) also has relationships with EC2(E)
+The updated standards should be consistent with and CC, CM, PC, PWE, CED Near-term (2021-2025) High (some programs are already underway;